Email Tweet this Like this

 2. Ensure that their physician is following the MP correctly.
 Also, be sure that he or she understands both the effectiveness of the MP and the dangers inherent in deviation from the guidelines.

 3. Assess level of vitamin D metabolites.
 While there is no level of either 25-D or 1,25-D which must be achieved before one begins the MP, a high 1,25-D could reveal extensive inflammation and a higher 25-D could show a suppressed immune response.
-Note that a level of 25-D below 3X ng/ml is not necessary to begin the MP, but it is necessary to progress to Phase Two.
+Note that a level of 25-D below 30 ng/ml is not necessary to begin the MP, but it is necessary before using more than one Marshall Protocol antibiotic.

 Lifestyle modifications